serverless/blog/posts/2017-04-12-serverless-v1.11.0.md

 ### Mark functions to be packaged individually

 Serverless supports the ability to package functions individually for a long time.
-You could enable this feature by setting the `individually: true` configuration on the `package` service property:
+You could enable this feature by setting the `individually: true` configuration in the `package` service property:

 ```yml
 package:
   individually: true
 ```

-The problem with this approach is that it's "all-or-nothing" which means that you can either let Serverless package your whole service as one large `.zip` file or one `.zip` file per function, but nothing in between.
+The problem with this approach is that it's "all-or-nothing" which means that you can either let Serverless package your whole service as one large `.zip` file (the default behavior) or one `.zip` file per function (by using the `individually: true` config), but nothing in between.

 Serverless v1.11 solves this problem and let's you use the `individually: true` configuration on a function level.